FuryanRasta/wars/README.md

 ## Parameters

-Each bond has an initial set of constant state \(invariant\) parameters that cannot be updated once these have been initialised.
+Each war has an initial set of constant state \(invariant\) parameters that cannot be updated once these have been initialised.
 Parameters include:

 * Pricing function \(the algorithm that will be used\)
 * Issuer